Updated: May 5

 An ambitious woman who wanted a better future for her son (she definitely did not want him to be like her husband, who was an unsuccessful peddler), Rachel was quite the "tiger mom" to Joel.
 Critical, cold, and emotionally distant, she causes him to develop a number of complexes about love.

-Joel's father Pinchas, on the other hand, was very loving and indulgent.
+Joel's father Pinchas, on the other hand, was more loving.
 However, he rarely stood up to Rachel's harsh criticism of Joel and himself.
-Accordingly, he and Joel increasingly drift apart as Joel grows up.
+This causes Joel to drift apart from him as time goes on.

 As a teen and young adult, Joel continues to love his father, but also finds his laziness and passivity frustrating.

-Joel was and is a top student and reads many different publications in his spare time.
-Although he is currently an atheist, he was raised in Judaism - his parents sent him to both Yiddish and Hebrew school (with an emphasis on the latter) and he had a Bar Mitzvah, which was one of his proudest childhood moments.
+Joel was a top student and enjoys reading a broad range of publications in his spare time.
+Although he is currently an atheist, he was raised Jewish.
+His parents sent him to both Yiddish and Hebrew school (with an emphasis on the latter) and he had a Bar Mitzvah, which was one of his proudest childhood moments.

 This is in contrast to Sam, who was raised atheist.
 Not only did Sam never go to Hebrew school, he also did not have a Bar Mitzvah (much to Joel's surprise).

-Due to how he was raised, Joel grew up with a deflated self-esteem.
+Due to how he was raised, Joel grew up with low self-esteem.
 It wasn't until high school that he started using debate as a way to become more confident and charismatic.
 However, his confident façade slips from time to time.